Skip to main content

 Reading & Development: 2 hours

-In this guide, we will be accessing Prescription and Dispense List and Allergies List contained in a patient’s clinical document service.
-This differs from the previous guide where we accessed this information from the Personal Health Summary.
+This guide will introduce accessing Prescription and Dispense List and Allergies List contained in a patient’s clinical document service.
+This differs from the previous guide where this information was accessed from the Personal Health Summary.
 As per FHIR® specifications you will notice that Prescriptions will be accessed using the MedicationOrder FHIR® resource, the Dispense Records via the MedicationDispense resource and allergies via AllergyIntolerance.

 Step 1: Prescription List (GET)